By Sally Mallam

 The prophet Zarathustra, known to the Greeks as Zoroaster, lived about 1200 BCE, three hundred years before Karl Jasper’s Axial Age, yet aspects of what he taught transformed Aryan beliefs in a way that anticipated the Axial Prophets.
 His influence can still be seen in contemporary Judaism, Christianity and Islam more than 3,000 years after his estimated birth.

 From the Gathas, the seventeen inspired hymns attributed to him, we know that Zoroaster was a priest steeped in the traditions of the Aryan faith, with its emphasis on order, justice and self-sacrifice.
-Like most of the more traditional, Avestan-speaking Aryans, he was deeply concerned by the upheaval and suffering brought about by the warrior class.
+Like most of the more traditional, Avestan-speaking Aryans, he was deeply concerned by the upheaval and suffering brought about by a new warrior class.

 People were terrified.
 For them the spirit world paralleled the physical world.
 Thus, in addition to the tumult of their own lives, a simultaneous battle raged in the heavens between Indra, the God of War, and one of their most important gods, the peaceful Ahuras, who stood for justice, truth, harmony and respect for life.
 Above all the gods, these “warriors” honored Indra who rode a chariot upon the clouds of heaven, and they fought, robbed and raided in his name and with the force that his name inspired.